Regardless of whether you’re travelling by land, air or sea – getting to, and around the Gladstone Region is a breeze!

 The Gladstone Region is located on the Southern Great Barrier Reef on the Queensland Central Coast and is intersected by a number of major Australian highways.
 Queensland’s major coastal touring route, the Bruce Highway, provides many access points to seaside and country locations within the Gladstone Region!

 The Gladstone Region starts approximately 450 kilometres north of Brisbane, with several key access points off the Bruce Highway.
-Turn off at Miriam Vale for the picturesque Discovery Coast, at the Boyne/Tannum intersection for the seaside communities of Boyne Island and Tannum Sands, or at Benaraby for the harbour city of Gladstone.
-Take to the hinterland by turning left into Calliope for the Banana Shire and its centre, Biloela.
+Turn off at Miriam Vale for the picturesque Discovery Coast, at the Boyne/Tannum intersection for the seaside communities of Boyne Island and Tannum Sands, or at Benaraby for the city of Gladstone.

 From Mackay it is about five and a half hours drive, and only one hours drive from Rockhampton.
 Turn off at Mt Larcom to venture into Gladstone, or continue along the Highway for exits to Boyne Island, Tannum Sands and the Discovery Coast.
 Turn right into Calliope for your exit the Gladstone’s hinterland, the Banana Shire.